Celine Dion Live 2018

-Celine Dion Live 2018 was the fourteenth concert tour by Canadian singer Celine Dion to support her greatest hits album, The Best So Far...
+Celine Dion Live 2018 was the fourteenth concert tour by Canadian singer Celine Dion, staged in support of her greatest hits album The Best So Far...
 2018 Tour Edition (2018).
-It marked Dion's first concerts in Asia and Oceania since the Taking Chances World Tour in 2008.
-The tour began on 26 June 2018 in Tokyo, Japan and concluded on 14 August 2018 in Auckland, New Zealand, making a total of 22 concerts performed.
-The tour was sold-out and grossed $56.5 million.
+It was Dion's first tour in Asia and Oceania since the Taking Chances World Tour in 2008.
+The tour began on 26 June 2018 in Tokyo, Japan and concluded on 14 August 2018 in Auckland, New Zealand, with 22 concerts in total.
+All shows were sold out and the tour grossed $56.5 million.

 Background

-The initial Asia Tour was planned to support the English language album Loved Me Back to Life and was scheduled to take place in October and November 2014.
-Several dates were planned in Japan, the Philippines, China, Taiwan, South Korea, Malaysia and Thailand.
-On 13 August 2014, Dion announced that the tour has been cancelled due to ongoing illness of her husband and manager, René Angélil, and family issues.
+The initial Asia Tour was planned to support the English language album Loved Me Back to Life and was scheduled for October and November 2014.
+Concerts were planned in Japan, the Philippines, China, Taiwan, South Korea, Malaysia, and Thailand.
+On 13 August 2014, Dion announced that the tour had been cancelled because of the ongoing illness of her husband and manager, René Angélil, and family matters.

-On 10 January 2018, Dion held a press conference at The Colosseum at Caesars Palace in Las Vegas, where she announced the tour to the journalists.
-She said she will visit Japan, Taiwan, Singapore, Indonesia, Thailand, China and the Philippines.
-Except for Japan and China, it was Dion's first time in these countries.
-On 25 January 2018, a third date was added in Taipei due to overwhelming demand.
-On 12 February 2018, a second date was added in Manila.
+On 10 January 2018, Dion held a press conference at The Colosseum at Caesars Palace in Las Vegas, where she formally announced the new tour.
+She stated that she would visit Japan, Taiwan, Singapore, Indonesia, Thailand, China, and the Philippines.
+Apart from Japan and China, it was Dion's first time performing in these countries.
+On 25 January 2018, a third date in Taipei was added due to strong demand.
+On 12 February 2018, a second date in Manila was announced.

-On 1 February 2018, the Australia and New Zealand leg was announced.
-On 14 February 2018, more dates in Sydney, Melbourne and Auckland were added.
-On 19 February 2018, an additional date in Brisbane was added.
-On 11 March 2018, it was announced that Dion would be performing a third date in Auckland on 14 August 2018.
+On 1 February 2018, the Australia and New Zealand leg of the tour was confirmed.
+On 14 February 2018, additional dates in Sydney, Melbourne, and Auckland were added.
+On 19 February 2018, an extra show in Brisbane was announced.
+On 11 March 2018, it was confirmed that Dion would perform a third concert in Auckland on 14 August 2018.